 Long Answer Type Questions

 Q.1.
-Explain about the pollination occurring in the chasmogamous flowers.
+Explain the pollination occurring in the chasmogamous flowers.

 A.1.
 The chasmogamous flowers are open with their anther and stigma exposed for pollination.
 In these flowers two types of pollinations take place: